cyclonePort · Weather Surveillance Instrumentation

 The Geographic Gap in Weather App Data

 Weather apps rely on output from numerical forecast models that process data from ground stations, satellites, and radar systems — then smooth and interpolate the results across grids that can span 10–20 miles per cell.
-A weather app showing 82°F and 65% humidity for your city may be accurate for the airport where the nearest NWS station is located.
-But conditions at your facility — on an asphalt-surrounded athletic field with south-facing bleachers reflecting solar radiation — may be 88°F with 70% humidity and a heat index of 105°F. The app cannot know this.
+A weather app showing 82°F and 65% humidity for your city may be accurate for the airport, or wherever the nearest NWS station is located.
+But conditions at your facility — on an asphalt-surrounded athletic field with south-facing bleachers reflecting solar radiation — may be 88°F with 70% humidity and a heat index of 100°F. Other apps cannot know this.
 The cyclonePort station at your facility measures it directly.

 What Doppler Radar Measures — and What It Cannot